-Successful longitudinal co-registration may again be indirectly checked through verification of correct VOI placement and/or correct spatial normalization.
-In addition, if a process involving separate spatial normalization of longitudinal scans is applied and achieves comparable fit, the result would be acceptable.
+Successful longitudinal co-registration may again be indirectly checked through verification of correct VOI placement and/or correct spatial normalization.- In addition, if a process involving separate spatial normalization of longitudinal scans is applied and achieves comparable fit, the result would be acceptable.
 However, if misalignment occurs, one must backtrack to determine where in the process this happened, and therefore explicit verification of proper longitudinal coregistration is recommended.

-It is noted here that some studies (unpublished, multiple groups) have shown that a superior longitudinal alignment of sequential PET scans can be achieved when co-registering the series of PET scans together rather than separately co-registering each PET to the MRI.
-However, it is also noted that in cases of substantial longitudinal atrophy or ventricular expansion, care must be taken in ensuring that the VOIs applied to each scan account for the actual gray tissue present in the brain.
+It is noted here that some studies (unpublished, multiple groups) have shown that a superior longitudina alignment of sequential PET scans can be achieved when co-registering the series of PET scans togethe rather than separately co-registering each PET to the MRI.
+However, it is also noted that in cases o substantial longitudinal atrophy or ventricular expansion, care must be taken in ensuring that the VOI applied to each scan account for the actual gray tissue present in the brain.

-In addition, it is also noted that although not ordinarily expected, it is possible for longitudinal structural changes (abnormalities) to occur that impact the ability to use a common mapping across scans.
-One such example is cerebellar encephalomalcia.
-However, such an event is not within the scope of this profile version and it is rather recommended to exclude the subject in this case or to use target and reference regions that are unaffected by the abnormality.
+In addition, it is also noted that although not ordinarily expected, it is possible for longitudinal structura changes (abnormalities) to occur that impact the ability to use a common mapping across scans.
+One succession and it is rather recommended to exclude the subject in this case or to use target and reference regions that are unaffected by the abnormality.